ShimizuTaisei/oauth-for-vapor/README.md

 ## Overview
 Add the OAuth authorization function to the existing Vapor project.
 We will issue access tokens according to the Authorization Code Grant of [OAuth 2.0(RFC 6749)](https://datatracker.ietf.org/doc/html/rfc6749).

+## Documentation
+Here is the [documentation](https://shimizutaisei.github.io/oauth-for-vapor/documentation/vaporoauth) build by DocC

 ## How to Use
 ### Add Package Dependencies
 ```swift:Package.swift